ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
 That's because it's not about writing code, but it's mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines that will hopefully be called and function correctly.

 Rules change that, since they **self-order their execution** (and pruning) based on system-discovered dependencies.
 So, to alter logic, you just "drop a new rule in the bucket", and the system will ensure it's called in the proper order, and re-used over all the Use Cases to which it applies.
+Maintenance is **faster, and higher quality.**

 &nbsp;